List of Genshin Impact characters: Fontaine

 The Administrator and Warden of the Fortress of Meropide, an autonomous underwater stronghold that serves as Fontaine's de facto prison.
 He often goes by the title of "Duke", or "Your Grace".

+House of the Hearth

+The House of the Hearth is an orphanage run by Arlecchino, the Fourth Fatui Harbinger.
+Orphans within the house are often raised directly into the Fatui or remain closely affiliated with the organization by way of their relation to Arlecchino.